NirmalShiroya/Affinity-Card-Approval-Prediction-Logistic-Regression-Model-for-Customer-Insights/README.md

 ---

 ## Contact
-For any queries or suggestions, please contact [Your Name] at [Your Email].
+For any queries or suggestions, please contact Nirmalkumar Shiroya at nirmal31314@gmail.com.